 Initially, Evie was going to tell this story, with her persona built around the same life pattern.
 But on considering the ethical implications of whether this was right to share publicly without any sugar-coating or support for people that found it traumatic, I questioned whether Instagram was the correct platform, and so much of it went unsaid.

 Infiltrating the World of Virtual Influencers via Evie

 In 2020, society was at a burgeoning transition point where virtual characters, particularly virtual influencers, became extremely topical.
 By creating Evie, it became possible to follow virtual influencer developments and network with their creators as events happened.

-A non-fungible token is a special type of cryptographic token, or digital asset, which represents something unique; non-fungible tokens are thus not mutually interchangeable.
+A non-fungible token (NFT) is a special type of cryptographic token, or digital asset, which represents something unique; NFTs are thus not mutually interchangeable.
 This is in contrast to cryptocurrencies like Bitcoin, and many network or utility tokens that are fungible, or interchangeable, in nature.